emqx/blog/en/201909/emq-new-version-in-september-emqx-enterprise-3-4-0-function-overview.md

 ### Hot configuration of parameters is supported by Dashboard

-Prior to 3.4.0, all modifications to the EMQ X main configuration `etc/emqx.conf` required a restart to apply, such as anonymous authentication (allow_anonymous), ACL switches and policies (enable_acl), connection statistics (enable_stats),  that all have a need for non-stop changes.
+Prior to 3.4.0, all modifications to the EMQX main configuration `etc/emqx.conf` required a restart to apply, such as anonymous authentication (allow_anonymous), ACL switches and policies (enable_acl), connection statistics (enable_stats),  that all have a need for non-stop changes.

 After evaluation, EMQ lists dozens of configuration items that do not affect system stability but have hot configuration requirements, and provide hot configuration capabilities in Dashboard and REST APIs.